cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 {% endraw %}

-This is specially useful when convined with the next point.
+This is specially useful when combined with the next point.

 #### **DDAU and the `mut` helper**